-The Governors determine the general policies of the School.
-The day to day running of the School is delegated to the Headteacher, supported by the Senior Leadership Team.
+The Trustees determine the general policies of the School.
+The day-to-day running of the School is delegated to the Headteacher, supported by the Senior Leadership Team.
 The Headteacher undertakes the key leadership role overseeing educational, pastoral and administrative functions in consultation with the Senior Leadership Team.
-The day to day administration is undertaken within the policies and procedures approved by the Governors.
-Only significant expenditure decisions and major capital projects should be referred to the Governors for prior approval.
+The day-to-day administration is undertaken within the policies and procedures approved by the Trustees.
+Only significant expenditure decisions and major capital projects should be referred to the Trustees for prior approval.

-The Headteacher is an ex-officio governor, Principal Accounting Officer and attends all Governing Body meetings.
-The Deputy Headteachers, the Assistant Headteachers and the Business Manager are invited to attend Governors' meetings as appropriate and relevant to their role.
+The Headteacher is an ex-officio Trustee, Principal Accounting Officer and attends all Board of Trustees meetings.
+The Deputy Headteachers, the Assistant Headteachers and the Business Manager are invited to attend Trustees' meetings as appropriate and relevant to their role.